firebolt-db/godocs/docs/Guides/loading-data/configuring-aws-role-to-access-amazon-s3.md

 Once you've created your IAM policy and associated it with your IAM role, you're ready to load data into Firebolt using IAM roles.
 Firebolt assumes the IAM role to securely access and read data from your Amazon S3 bucket.

-## Specifying the IAM Role for Data Loading
+## Specifying the IAM role for data loading

 When loading data into Firebolt, specify the IAM role ARN from the previous step to grant the necessary permissions.
 If you configured an external ID, ensure it is included along with the role ARN.
-Below are a few references for how to Load Data into Firebolt using AWS IAM Roles to access your storage bucket.
+The following sections show you how load data into Firebolt using AWS IAM Roles to access your storage bucket.

-### Specify the IAM role in COPY FROM
+### Specify the IAM role in `COPY FROM`

 Use the role ARN from the previous step when you specify the role ARN in the [CREDENTIALS]({% link sql_reference/commands/data-management/copy-from.md %}) of the `COPY FROM` statement.
 If you specified an external ID, make sure to specify it in addition to the role ARN.
 When you use the `COPY FROM` statement to load data from your source, Firebolt assumes the IAM role to obtain permissions to read from the location specified in the `COPY FROM` statement.